Walter O'Malley: Management philosophy

 His son, Peter O'Malley, described his management style as follows: "As president, the way he ran the business, he believed in stability and very little turnover.
 It was the strength of the organization.
 The management team worked as well as the team on the field."
 This is evidenced in many ways, including the long tenure of both Walter Alston and Tommy Lasorda as Dodgers managers and Vin Scully, the broadcast voice of the Dodgers.
-Alston was repeatedly rehired to consecutive one-year contracts from 1954–1976 until he retired.
+Alston was repeatedly rehired to consecutive one-year contracts from 1954 to 1976 until he retired.
 Then Lasorda, who had been a long-time employee in as a coach and minor league baseball manager, took over as manager for another 20 years.
 Scully was the voice of the Dodgers for 67 seasons until his retirement in 2016, the infield of first baseman Steve Garvey, second baseman Davey Lopes, shortstop Bill Russell and third baseman Ron Cey was the longest-running intact infield in major league history.
 Furthermore, O'Malley is said to have kept Bowie Kuhn in office as the Commissioner of Baseball until O'Malley's death.
 O'Malley rewarded loyal employee Bavasi by allowing the San Diego Padres franchise to establish an expansion team with Bavasi as president in Southern California.
 Alston said O'Malley convinced him that when he signed his first one-year contract it could be a lifetime job by pointing out that "signing one-year contracts can mean a lifetime job, if you keep signing enough of them."
 Although O'Malley had good stories of loyalty with some employees, there were several stories of O'Malley's frugality.